Qatar Investment Authority

-The Qatar Investment Authority (QIA; جهاز قطر للإستثمار) is Qatar's sovereign wealth fund.
-The QIA was founded by the State of Qatar in 2005 to strengthen the country's economy by diversifying into new asset classes.
-In 2021, the QIA had an estimated $450 billion of assets.
+The Qatar Investment Authority (QIA; جهاز قطر للإستثمار) is Qatar's sovereign wealth fund, founded by the State of Qatar in 2005 to strengthen the country's economy by diversifying into new asset classes.
+In August 2025, the fund had an estimated $557 billion of assets under management.

 The QIA's structure and decision-making procedures have been characterized as non-transparent.
 Spending decisions regarding the fund have been linked to the emir and the prime minister (regardless of whether they sit on the board of the fund).
-In September 2017, the Research gate (blog post of Berlin) provided data about the functioning behind the Qatar Investment Authority's investments and it was found out that QIA's participation in global capitalism as a fully state-owned business is a compelling and little-examined facet of the organization.
-By examining fine-grained ownership data, CORPNET can monitor these activities on a worldwide scale.
-Beyond Sovereign Wealth Funds, any state-owned organization worldwide can be included in this research of cross-border state ownership networks.
-The data also showcased that there were no noteworthy high-profile transactions when looking at the Qatari state investment outside of the QIA activities; instead, smaller acquisitions with higher, majority, or full ownership targets were discovered.
-This demonstrates the notion that Qatar's absorption into global capitalism is symbolized by the QIA.
-The acquisition of PSG, the strong focus on the UK and other European countries as investment targets indicate that the QIA is eager to establish the Qatari state as an important actor in global finance.

 History and profile

 The QIA was founded in 2005 by the then-emir of Qatar, Hamad bin Khalifa Al Thani, to manage the oil and natural gas surpluses of the government of Qatar.
 As a result of its stated strategy to minimize risk from Qatar's reliance on energy prices, the fund predominantly invests in international markets (United States, Europe and Asia-Pacific) and within Qatar outside the energy sector.
 Prior to establishment of the QIA in 2005, Qatar's Ministry of Finance had a small in-house team to invest revenue from budget surpluses.
 The Qatar National Vision 2030 foresees the shift from natural gas based revenue to QIA-type investments between now and then.

-The QIA wholly controls Qatari Diar, a property investment company.
-The QIA does not publish its holdings to the market.
+QIA does not publish its holdings to the market.